PDF 272 KB

 The ACSQHC has a range of promotional materials to support the improvement of hand hygiene in Australia.

-World Hand Hygiene Day, 5 May, is part of a major global effort led by the World Health Organization (WHO) and supported by SA Health annually.
+World Hand Hygiene Day on 5 May is part of a major global effort led by the World Health Organization (WHO) and supported by SA Health annually.
 This day aims to support health-care workers to improve hand hygiene in healthcare and accordingly support the prevention of life-threatening healthcare associated infection (HAI).
-This year’s theme is to accelerate action together and save lives by cleaning your hands.

 Information on the latest campaign can be found on the WHO hand hygiene and ACSQHC World Hand Hygiene Day webpages.